How to Teach the M Sound

 Practice the /m/ Sound in Words:

 If your child can say the syllables above with a nice /m/ sound then he is ready to move them into words.
 Below are 3 links to download picture cards of words beginning with the /m/ sound, ending with the /m/ sound or with /m/ occuring in the middle.
-You can also download these and other sound cards on the worksheets page.
+You can also download these along with worksheets for other sounds on the free downloads page page.

 Move the /m/ Sound Into Sentences